lesterholy/covid-19-data/public/data/README.md

 A [specific section of this repository](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations) is also dedicated to **vaccinations**, with a lighter dataset containing only vaccination data.

+*By _Accessed_ we mean that we have accessed the source's data.
+It does not imply that the data in the source is changed.

 ## The data you find here and our data sources